chihiro-yabuta/predict-dance/README.md

 ![flowchart](src/git/result.png)

 ## How do I start ?
-first of all, you need to install **dependencies**.<br>
-you should type this command.
+you can start to type default Makefile command.
 ```
-pip install -r src/git/requirements.txt
+make
 ```
+I have already prepared commands.<br>
+plz check Makefile.<br>
+you can develop in docker container as well.<br>

-next, you need to create directories.<br>
+when you finish to load, you probably can see directories.<br>
-plz check tree down below.
+I show you tree to understand easily.
 <pre>
 .
 ├── archive